20 Year Term Life Insurance…. Pretty hot stuff.

 It may not be a good option for someone in questionable or poor health

-You have likely noticed our term life insurance quoting tool in the sidebar.
-This tool will give you instant quotes for any type term of life insurance you need.
+You have likely noticed our free, term life insurance quoting tool in the right sidebar.
+Take a guess on your health, select 20 year term and you can see all the top rates from all the top life insurance companies on the market shopped all at once.
+This tool can give you instant quotes for any type term of life insurance you need.
 There are dozens of top carriers laid out to shop from.
+Just remember, this is not a guaranteed rate not an offer for life insurance.
+You must apply to see if you qualify for coverage.

 We offer unlimited, free term life insurance quotes to help get you started in your quest for life insurance protection.
-This will give you the best rates for term life insurance among the most competitive life insurance companies out there.
+So 24 hours a day, you have access to the best rates for term life insurance among the most competitive life insurance companies out there.

 For many people, they pay exactly what this instant quote widget determined for them.